- Home

 6. Counsellor

 Have you ever thought about becoming a counsellor?
-If you enjoy being a source of support for friends and family when things get tough, then counselling could be a rewarding career choice.
+If you enjoy being a source of support for friends and family when things get tough, it could be a rewarding career choice.

-Counsellors offer individuals, couples, or families, a safe and non-judgmental place to open up and get things off their chest.
-The aim is to help people explore issues in their lives, so they can work towards resolving them.
+Counsellors offer individuals, couples, or families a safe and non-judgmental space to open up and work through problems.
+The aim is to help people explore issues in their lives and work towards resolving them.

-These issues are often wide-ranging.
-Some people may want to work on resolving problems within their marriage, while others may be struggling with feelings related to a particularly traumatic experience.
+Some people may wish to resolve problems within their marriage, while others may be struggling with feelings related to a particularly traumatic experience.

-There isn’t a set route to becoming a counsellor, but the British Association for Counselling and Psychotherapy (BACP) do have a recommended route for people wanting to enter the profession.
-This typically starts with taking an introductory course to counselling.
-Our full guide on how to become a counsellor provides full details on how to get started.
+There isn’t a set route to becoming a counsellor, but the British Association for Counselling and Psychotherapy (BACP) have a recommended route for those wanting to enter the profession.
+This typically starts with an introductory course in counselling.
+Our full guide on how to become a counsellor provides details on getting started.

-And if you want to learn even more, then why not check out Heidi’s story?
+To learn even more, why not check out Heidi’s story?
 Heidi retrained as a relationship counsellor in her 50s.

 7. Jobs in government

-If you’re not considering a run for public office, but would still be interested in working for the public sector, then it’s worth looking at what government jobs are available.
-The civil service and local government organisations welcome applications from older people and there are a variety of career options available.
+If you’re not considering a run for public office, but would still be interested in working for the public sector, it’s worth looking at what government jobs are available.
+The civil service and local government organisations welcome applications from over 60s, and there are various career options available.

 Whether you fancy becoming a planning, building control, or environmental health officer, it’s never too late to try something new.
-It’s also worth noting that there are plenty of jobs in government where life experience can be particularly helpful, such as social and civic roles.
+It’s also worth noting that there are many jobs in government where life experience is particularly helpful, such as social and civic roles.

 8. Carer

 Would you love the opportunity to brighten up someone else’s day?
-Carers work on a ‘visiting’ or ‘live-in’ basis, helping people to have a better quality of life.
-The way they do this can vary – some clients may need help with washing, dressing, and eating, while others may need help with getting to and from social engagements or hospital appointments.
+Carers work on a ‘visiting’ or ‘live-in’ basis, helping improve people’s quality of life.
+Some clients may need assistance with washing, dressing, and eating, while others may need support getting to and from social engagements or hospital appointments.

-If you’re interested in becoming a live-in carer, then why not check out Lina and Caroline’s story?
-They became carers with The Good Care Group during mid-life and haven’t looked back.
+If you’re interested in becoming a live-in carer, why not check out Lina and Caroline’s story?
+They became carers with The Good Care Group during midlife and haven’t looked back.

-If this sort of hands-on role isn’t for you, but you’d still like to help others, there are plenty of other social care roles which may be of interest.
-Care home managers, occupational therapists, and bereavement support coordinators (plus many more) are all roles that you might want to look into.
+If this hands-on role isn’t for you, but you’d still like to help others, there are plenty of other social care roles that may be of interest.
+Care home managers, occupational therapists, and bereavement support coordinators (plus many more) are all roles that you may like to look into.

 Ready to apply?